Skip to main content

 Widening Participation and Strengthening the European Research Area

-• Twinning promotes institutional networks, with the aim of strengthening a specific domain of knowledge.
-An organization from a Widening country establishes a network with at least 2 R&D institutions of reference in that domain.
-Projects of 1.5M € for 3 years.
+• Twinning promotes institutional networks with the aim of strengthening a specific field of knowledge.
+An organization from a Widening country establishes a network with at least 2 leading R&D institutions in that field.
+Projects worth €1.5M over 3 years.

-• Teaming to create new (or significantly improve existing) centers of excellence in widening countries through a partnership process with a leading scientific institution.
-Projects of 6 to 8 years with up to 15 M€ of funding.
+• Teaming to create new (or significantly improve existing) centers of excellence in Widening countries through a partnership process with a leading scientific institution.
+6 to 8 year projects with up to €15M in funding.

-• ERA-CHAIRS: bringing excellence to institutions by attracting leading scientists and their teams as actors of change to universities or R&D institutions in Widening countries.
-Projects of about 2.5 M € for 5-6 years.
+• ERA-CHAIRS: bringing excellence to institutions by attracting renowned scientists and their teams as actors of change to universities or R&D institutions in Widening countries.
+Projects worth around €2.5 M over 5-6 years.